Here’s the thing — this was supposed to turn into a be-all-end-all post on the topic of cloud kitchen business models.

 Keep Track Of Internal Orders

-Order, Deliver & Receive From CPU To Stores.
-Your inventories are updated automatically.
+Order, Deliver & Receive From Central Kitchen To Stores.
+Your inventories are updated automatically on both ends.

 Cloud Kitchen Model #5 – Multiple Virtual Brands In a Shared or Business-Owned Kitchen